 - Create data points that support what you do or that highlight the problems which you are going to solve

-- Be turned into thought leadership media campaigns and give newsworthy stories.
+- Turn them into thought leadership media campaigns and provide newsworthy stories.
 Instead of waiting for news to happen, it creates news stories of your own, empowering you/your company as a thought leader in that area and putting you at the center of that conversation

-What market research can be done for thought leadership?
+How can you conduct market research for thought leadership?

 - Uncover facts, headlines and trends